opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param anchor: Anchor position within the kernel.
 Negative values mean that the anchor is positioned at the aperture center.

     :param borderType: Pixel extrapolation method.
-For details, see :c:func:`borderInterpolate`.
+For details, see :c:cpp:func:`borderInterpolate`.
 For details on limitations, see below.

 	There are two versions of the algorithm: NPP and OpenCV.
 	* NPP version is called when ``srcType == CV_8UC1`` or ``srcType == CV_8UC4`` and ``bufType == srcType`` .
 Otherwise, the OpenCV version is called.
 NPP supports only ``BORDER_CONSTANT`` border type and does not check indices outside the image.
 	* OpenCV version supports only ``CV_32F`` buffer depth and ``BORDER_REFLECT101``,``BORDER_REPLICATE``, and ``BORDER_CONSTANT`` border types.
 It checks indices outside the image.

-See Also:,:func:`createSeparableLinearFilter` .
+See Also:,:cpp:func:`createSeparableLinearFilter` .

 .. index:: gpu::getLinearColumnFilter_GPU